 - 1. Position the vehicle on a level surface.
 Place the transmission in PARK.
-Stop the engine. - Remove the clutch cover drain plug.
+Stop the engine. - 2.
+Remove the clutch cover drain plug.
 Allow the water to drain completely.
 Reinstall the drain plug. - 3.
 Start the engine. - 4.
 Apply varying throttle for 10-15 seconds to expel the moisture and air-dry the belt and clutches.
 Do not apply heavy throttle for more than 10 seconds. - 5.
 Allow the engine RPM to settle to idle speed.
 Apply the brakes.
-Shift the transmission to the lowest available range.
+Shift the transmission to the lowest available range. - 6.
+Test for belt slippage.
+If the belt slips, repeat the process.